michaelt/streaming-network-tcp-examples/README.md

                                  Concurrently act2 *>
                                  Concurrently act3

-(note the pretentious use of the `Applicative` instance for `Concurrently` from the `async` library), thus:
+(note the use of the `Applicative` instance for `Concurrently` from the `async` library), thus:

-    term6$ runhaskell Examples/ClientPipeline.hs
+    term6$ runhaskell Examples/ClientPipeline.hs   # or pipes-network-tcp-examples ClientPipeline
     hello
     HHEELLLLOO